Caution | Mandatory Outdoor Water Restrictions

 Body worn camera on officer

-Patrol, traffic and some specialty officers carry a camera approximately the size of a pack of cards on the front of their uniform.
-The officers turn the camera on and off to record audio and video as required and every recording includes the 30 seconds before the camera was activated.
+Patrol officers, traffic officers and some specialty officers carry a camera approximately the size of a pack of cards on the front of their uniform.
+The officers turn the camera on and off to record audio and video for law enforcement purposes.
+Every recording includes the 30 seconds before the camera was activated.

 These cameras have a light that visibly indicates it is recording.
 However, officers can disable this when required for officer safety (for example, if the light would give away their location at a nighttime incident involving a person with a firearm).